KevinVerre/kevins-guide-to-git/README.txt

 You can think of a branch as being a series of commits.
 Commits are the units with which you build your Git repository.
 A single commit can contain any number of changes to any number of files.
 A commit can say that a file was added or removed to the folder.
 A commit can say that a certain line in a plain text file was removed or that a certain line was added.

+Each git repo starts out with one branch, called "master".
+But you can create a new one at any time.
+When you create a new branch, it is only stored in your local repo.
+But you can also push branches to another repo if you want.
+When you switch from working on one branch to another branch, Git will modify your files and folders to flect the state of your code at the end of that branch.

-The latest commit is called HEAD.
+The latest commit on the current branch is called HEAD.
 The commits before it are HEAD~1, HEAD~2, HEAD~3, etc.

+A commit is a collection of changes to the repository.
+And a branch is a collection of commits that is the result of all the commits being applied one after another.
+They are called branches because they form a tree structure.
+Typically a secondary branch of commits branches off from another more primary branch.
+Then, if you later want that secondary branch to be included back into the main branch, you can merge it into the main branch.

 What does a commit contain?
 A commit contains the following fields: a commit hash (which is used as an ID string), a commit message string, the changes (to all relevant files and folders), an author name string, a datetime.